Dear reader of ADxS.org, please excuse the disruption.

 4.4.2.
 Regulation of VMAT

 Inhibition of the general VMAT function with reserpine led to clear parkinsonian-like behavioral effects in rats.
-These could be remedied by the dopamine prodrug L-DOPA78
+These could be remedied by the dopamine prodrug L-DOPA79

-Since L-dopa is only helpful in ADHD in rare cases, VMAT could be involved in ADHD correspondingly rarely.
+Since L-dopa is only helpful in ADHD in rare cases, VMAT might be correspondingly rarely involved in ADHD.

 The selective VMAT2 antagonist tetrabenazine also inhibits dopamine formation.

-VMAT2 inhibitors inhibit methamphetamine and amphetamine self-administration in rats78
+VMAT2 inhibitors inhibit methamphetamine and amphetamine self-administration in rats79

 • (+)eCYY477, VMAT2 inhibitor (a dihydrotetrabenazine derivative)